convisoappsec/conviso-docs/docs/integrations/sonarqube.md

 </div>

-After selecting the Sonarqube Integration for your asset, scroll down to the end of the form and click on the **Save** button, to store your new configuration settings for the asset:
+After selecting the SonarQube Integration for your asset, scroll down to the end of the form and click on the **Save** button, to store your new configuration settings for the asset:

 <div style={{textAlign: 'center'}}>